MoldyMacaroniX/dashword.net/_src/posts/final-geometry-dash-2-2-sneak-peek-released-by-robtop-games.md

 ![RobTop saying he wasn't originally going to add sound effects to 2.2 but did it anyway.](https://media.discordapp.net/attachments/392087938239954950/1107934252919685120/image.png?width=789&height=158)

+This news was shared in the [Geometry Dash Discord server](/posts/geometry-dash-discord-server-how-to-join-request-levels/).

 However, this raises some controversy.
 [Geometry Dash 2.2 has been in the works for over 6 years](/posts/geometry-dash-2-2-wait-turns-6-years-old/), mainly because RobTop keeps adding new features that he says he won't.

 RobTop also said that this will be the last preview before Geometry Dash 2.2 finally releases.
 With this, we can expect update 2.2 to release within the next couple months, maybe even within just a few weeks.
 You can read our [Geometry Dash 2.2 release date information](/posts/robtop-confirms-third-and-final-geometry-dash-2-2-release-date/) article for more information.